magictracks/itp-resource-collector/README.md

+# PLEASE IGNORE - NOT READY FOR TESTING YET!

 # ITP Resource Collector

 A browser plugin/web application that allows you to add tag and add learning materials from across the web